 The work identified through the environmental scan, focus groups, surveys, review and analysis of 84 position descriptions supplied by Agencies, and 21 OPM appeal decisions for similar work discussed previously indicate program evaluation work is multidisciplinary and aligned with the main tenets of program evaluation work.
-Depending on the instance agency, program evaluation work is Administrative when covered by the Management and Program Analysis Series, 0343 or Professional when subject matter knowledge is needed to perform the work when supported by a job analysis and aligned with the agency's mission.
+Program evaluation work is Administrative when covered by the Management and Program Analysis Series, GS-0343 and Professional when subject matter knowledge is needed to perform the work when supported by a job analysis and aligned with the agency's mission.

-The duties/responsibilities/tasks and qualifications required to perform program evaluation work identified through the environmental scan, focus groups and surveys of typical Program Evaluator and Program Evaluation work definitions provided in

-Evidence-Based Policymaking Act of 2018 (5 U.S.C.
+The duties/responsibilities/tasks and qualifications required to perform program evaluation work identified as Administrative through the environmental scan, focus groups and surveys of typical Program Evaluator and Program Evaluation work definitions provided in Evidence-Based Policymaking Act of 2018 (5 U.S.C.
 311 (3) and OMB M-20-12 compare favorably to an existing series and are directly covered by the intended coverage of Management and Program Analysis Series, 0343.

-Positions performing work requiring specialized program subject matter knowledge are most appropriately classified in the respective specialized program subject matter series which would be driven by qualification requirements established by a job analysis in accordance with 5 CFR § 300.103 Basic requirements.
+Positions performing work requiring specialized program subject matter knowledge are most appropriately classified in the respective specialized program subject matter series, for example, the Social Science Series, 0101, which would be driven by qualification requirements established by a job analysis in accordance with 5 CFR § 300.103 Basic requirements.